The games that time forgot

 The development disks for The Megatree were recently won by Retro Gamer magazine, a feature covering the contents of the disk appeared in issue 5 of Retro Gamer.

-The Last Ninja The Last Ninja
+Last Ninja Last Ninja

 Previewed in the November 1987 (#68) issue of Sinclair User, it seems that due to development difficulties the sequel was finished first so the original game was shelved!!
 The C64 version is available above.